HTML in Canvas

 Vue Example

-Use the same htmlCanvas APIs before mounting your Vue app:
+Use the same htmlCanvas APIs before you mount a Vue app:

 htmlCanvas.glslLayer(`